Whole Wheat Applesauce Bread with Walnuts – with video

 RachelCooks.com sometimes provides nutritional information, but these figures should be considered estimates, as they are not calculated by a registered dietician.
 Please consult a medical professional for any specific nutrition, diet, or allergy advice.

-Husband’s take: He loves it when I have breakfast ready for him to grab in the morning and this bread was no different.
+Husband’s take: He loves it when I have breakfast ready for him to grab in the morning and this bread is no different.

 Changes I would make: None are necessary!
 Raisins would be a delicious addition, though!